That’s a bad title, I know, but it’s where I’m at–and I don’t know where else to turn–but here, to my blogs, where I make everything make sense.

 This is how I write.
 I start with a leading thought like–Crap, I Need a Job–and then I follow it.

-Today’s lead makes a statement, like–Crap, I need a Job–and then, it’s dead silent.
+Today’s lead-in makes a statement, like–Crap, I Need a Job–and then, it’s dead silent.
 And I’m not sure.
 Is there more to that?
 Should I really be making a post out of this?

-A lead like this might want to play hide and seek–and so I’m forced to go looking deep into the woods of my own psyche for the next line.
+A lead-in like this might want to play hide and seek–and so I’m forced to go looking deep into the woods of my own psyche for the next line.

 Okay, I’ve just found the first:

 I have failed to make it self-employed.

 But that’s not exactly true.
 During my first year, I made as much money working for myself as I did at a job–and it was a lot more interesting.
 Only it felt the same inside.
 Driven.
 So I backed off–seeking greater equilibrium.

 I found it blogging.
 And I birthed several blogs and fed them all–without concern–and with great joy.

 Except that I wasn’t making money.
 So I had to make money in other ways.
 Which I did.
 And I continue to do.
 But lately, not as successfully, and definitely not with the sense of internal ease which is vital to how I want to live my life.

 I’m not successful.